egberts/vim-nftables/doc/vimscript-syntax.md

     B -> 'b'

-Above LHS is an label.
+LHS `B` is a label.

-Above RHS is a static pattern (e.g., a single character, a literal).
+RHS `'b'` is a pattern (e.g., a single character, literal, variable name, keyword, or command).

 and is declared by its following vimscript statement: